TeachersFirst's Constitution Day Resources

 Grades8 to 12

-In the ClassroomTake advantage of these free resources and activities to use in your social studies classroom when teaching about the U.S. Constitution.
-Instead of asking students to take individual notes throughout your lessons, take advantage of Google documents to create shared notes.
+In the ClassroomInclude these free resources and activities to use in your social studies classroom when teaching about the U.S. Constitution.
+Instead of asking students to take individual notes throughout your lessons, use Google documents to create shared notes.
 Ask students to highlight and annotate important information shared.
-Use Wakelet, reviewed here to create "wakes" for students to organize information.
+Use Wakelet, reviewed here, to create "wakes" for students to organize information.
 Add websites, documents, videos, and more to any wake for students to access information in one site.
-As a final project, challenge students to use a video explanation tool like Rawshorts, reviewed here to share the background and information learned about Supreme Court cases and decisions.
+As a final project, enhance student learning by challenging them to use a video explanation tool like Clipchamp, reviewed here to share the background and information learned about Supreme Court cases and decisions.

 Grades5 to 12